 Slow Roasted Tomato Hummus

 You can make this delicious Slow Roasted Tomato Hummus with homemade Slow Roasted Tomatoes or sun-dried tomatoes from a jar, and this tasty hummus is low-glycemic, vegan, dairy-free, and South Beach Diet Phase Two.
-Use the Diet-Type Index to find more recipes like this one.
+Use Appetizers to find more recipes like this one.

 This Slow Roasted Tomato Hummus Recipe is a little bit of a public service announcement for anyone who has Roma or San Marzano tomatoes in the garden; this is prime time to be making Slow Roasted Tomatoes, those delicious little morsels of roasted tomato that capture the flavors of summer.
 I’ve been making them every summer for quite a few years now, and back in 2007 when I had some thawed in the fridge I used them to come up with this recipe for Slow Roasted Tomato Hummus, which is now one of my favorites!